 Measurement of benefits and costs for governments, fishing fleets, consumers (accounting for domestic consumption and food security), and value chain activities is required for evaluation of the DB.
 Benefits and costs can be analyzed from two different informational perspectives.
 A financial analysis measures costs and benefits in existing market prices, and is undertaken and evaluated from the perspective of firms and consumers.
 An economic analysis evaluates the costs and benefits from the perspective of the national economy, considers benefits and costs that are not valued by market prices, and accounts for any market distortions in the economy.
+(Market distortions include quotas, taxes, subsidies, unemployment, excess capacity in the economy, labor paid in kind, external costs and benefits, and the like.
+There are well-established international best practices for measuring the economic value (shadow prices) that accounts for these distortions and indirect effects such as additional employment and incomes.)

 Internationally accepted best practices for measuring costs and benefits should be employed.